Swansea University Students' Union: Swansea Student Media

-The Students’ Union provides support for print, radio and television production activities through Swansea Student Media (SSM).
+The Students' Union provides support for print, radio and television production activities through Swansea Student Media (SSM).
 Although these platforms have been running for considerable time, the Swansea Student Media brand was established in 2015, allowing the media groups to grow their reputation in the University.
-Swansea Student Media provide a vital means of reflecting the student voice, enhancing the student experience and providing an opportunity for skill development.
-It is run by students, and the committee is democratically elected from the society members each year.
+Swansea Student Media is run by students, and the committee is elected from the society members each year.

 The Waterfront Newspaper

 The Waterfront Newspaper is Swansea University's Students' Union Newspaper.
-The paper is part of the PR and marketing department of the Students' Union and aims to reflect students’ perspectives on a wide range of sections.
+The paper is part of the PR and marketing department of the Students' Union and aims to reflect students' perspectives on a wide range of sections.
 Founded in September 1995, it published its 200th issue on 7 March 2011.
 Material for the newspaper is submitted by students, to be made available in online and printed versions.
 The printed editions are distributed in busy locations around campus during term time.

 Xtreme Radio

 Xtreme Radio is Swansea University's Students' Union Radio Station, founded in 1968, making it the third oldest in the UK.
 Traditionally, the station broadcast on the 1431 kHz AM frequency around the campus, through the Union's shops and other venues.
 Programming in now only broadcast online using the TuneIn Radio platform.
 Programming is played 24/7 from the radio studios based in Fulton House on Singleton Park Campus.
-Xtreme Radio offers its members access to industry-level equipment and experience, the ability to interview locally and internationally acclaimed artists and personalities.
-It has links with the UK Student Radio Association, which provides professional guidance, as well as workshops with industry leaders and hosts and annual conference, which Xtreme Radio hosted in Swansea in 2019.
+Xtreme Radio has links with the UK Student Radio Association, which provides professional guidance, as well as workshops with industry leaders and hosts and annual conference, which Xtreme Radio hosted in Swansea in 2019.
 The stations motto is "The Soundtrack to Your Student Life".

 SUTV

-SUTV (formally known as SU Media Society, Waterfront TV & SU-TV) was founded in 2012-2013 by two undergraduate students who wanted to share their passion for film making and give others the platform to make films of their own.
+SUTV (formally known as SU Media Society, Waterfront TV & SU-TV) was founded in 2012-2013 by two undergraduate students who wanted to give others the platform to make films of their own.
 SUTV closed at the end of the 2014/15 academic year, since the founder graduated with no new committee members to continue the group.
 Xtreme Radio later picked up SUTV to prevent it from being taken over by Swansea University Computing Society.
-The station's aim is to give students a platform to create videos and gain experience working in video production in a sociable and friendly environment.
-They promote and publicise the students’ experience at university through events, societies and sports, while also offering coverage of Students' Union and University events.
+They promote and publicise the students' experience at university through events, societies and sports, while also offering coverage of Students' Union and University events.
 Video content and live broadcasts are designed to inform and entertain its audiences with truth and fairness at its forefront.